 If your child is disadvantaged by something at school because of their disability there are two things you can ask them to do:

 - change the way things are done in the school, like a policy, rule or practice - this is a provision, criterion or practice.
 For example, you could ask a school to change their uniform policy, their rules about lateness in class or their timetables

 - provide extra aids or services - for example, extra staff assistance, a BSL interpreter, specialist equipment like an induction loop or an adapted keyboard.

 What about changes to school buildings

 Schools don't have to make changes to the physical features of its site or buildings.
 Instead the local authority and the school must publish and implement plans to improve the accessibility of schools.
 These plans must also set out how access to lessons, school activities and information will be improved for disabled pupils.
 You could ask to see the plan for your child’s school and what steps have been taken to implement it.

-Children who are assessed as having additional support for learning needs
+Children who have additional support for learning needs

 Other forms of disability discrimination

-There are other types of unlawful disability discrimination, these are:
+There are other types of unlawful disability discrimination: